 You can also find a digital indicator on top.
 It will help you know when it is time to replace the filter.

 It is a practical filter, nonetheless.
-The small design, silicone handle, and stable shape will make pouring, handling, and storing super-easy.
+The small design, silicone handle, and stable shape will pour, handle, and store super-easy.
 This goes well with the easy-flip lid and a water dam, ensuring easy filling as well as secure spill-free handling.

 Last but not least, the construction is sturdy enough to handle years of use, smooth to make cleaning easy, and clear so you can always watch how much water there’s left inside.
 You won’t find a single thing to complain about this pitcher.

 While the pitcher makes everything a lot more effective and easier than usual, finding a replacement filter can be difficult and expensive.
-If you are willing to pay for the price, however, you will love how well it filters to give a unique water taste.
+However, if you are willing to pay for the price, you will love how well it filters to give a unique water taste.

 What We Like:

 - It boasts a super-thick construction that handles impacts, scratches, and everything in-between.